muratk5n/thirdwave/en/README.md

-There needs to be an ETF for these "Congressal endorsed" stocks.
+There needs to be an ETF for these "Congressionally endorsed" stocks.

 ---